Looking for a comeback, Zynga embraces austerity and FarmVille

 Gone is the swagger that defined the early years, when Zynga's army of developers flooded the market with dozens of new titles from cooking games to bingo variations, its dealmakers splashed money to snap up smaller rivals, and its managers opened studios in cities around the world.

-Wall Street is viewing Pincus' shift with cautious approval, having been singed by Zynga's abysmal stock performance — an 80 percent decline over the past year that began around the time it invested $180 million (115.8 million pounds) in then-promising game studio OMGPOP.
+Wall Street is viewing Pincus' shift with cautious approval, having been signed by Zynga's abysmal stock performance — an 80 percent decline over the past year that began around the time it invested $180 million in then-promising game studio OMGPOP.

 "Certainly their shareholder base wants to see more discipline," said Sean McGowan, an analyst at Needham and Co.
 "When you have limited resources, it makes sense to start with a proven winner, then expand that franchise.
 But it needs to be a blend of sticking with the proven brands and realizing when people might say: 'FarmVille 4?
 No, I'm done with that.'"